Vernoxvernax/Nyaa-Notifications/RECENT_CHANGES.md

-* Fixed image markdown stripping
-* Fixed comment username extraction for trusted users (green)
-* Fixed timestamp information for SMTP
+* Activated timestamp information for SMTP, and link now points to comment instead of the user
-* Removed unused dependencies